gantrior/cryptmaster/README.md

 ## General implementation notes and decisions

 * Code uses Dependency Injection and it is easy to extend by another algorithm by just implementing interface ICryptService (Autofac will find it in the solution automatically)
-* API returns BadRequest in case of wrong input (for example "a" when expecting morse code etc), however for user friendly input it is returning also partially translated content with the response.
-To show to the user where was the error
+* API returns BadRequest in case of wrong input (for example "a" when expecting morse code etc), however for user friendly input it is returning also partially translated content with the response, so that user can see where the error is.
 * Swagger is integrated with the solution.
 Therefore API documentation can be accessed at runtime through "/swagger/ui/index.html" (ex: http://localhost:51092/swagger/ui/index.html)

 ## Code